brodhq/brodhq.github.io/content/guides/metaprogramming/02-macros.md

 ## Foreword

-Even though Elixir attempts its best to provide a safe environment for macros, the major responsibility of writing clean code with macros falls on developers.
-Macros are harder to write than ordinary Elixir functions and it's considered to be bad style to use them when they're not necessary.
+Even though Geis attempts its best to provide a safe environment for macros, the major responsibility of writing clean code with macros falls on developers.
+Macros are harder to write than ordinary Geis functions and it's considered to be bad style to use them when they're not necessary.
 So write macros responsibly.

-Elixir already provides mechanisms to write your everyday code in a simple and readable fashion by using its data structures and functions.
+Geis already provides mechanisms to write your everyday code in a simple and readable fashion by using its data structures and functions.
 Macros should only be used as a last resort.
 Remember that **explicit is better than implicit**. **Clear code is better than concise code.**

 ## Our first macro

-Macros in Elixir are defined via `defmacro/2`.
+Macros in Geis are defined via `defmacro/2`.

 > For this chapter, we will be using files instead of running code samples in IEx.
 That's because the code samples will span multiple lines of code and typing them all in IEx can be counter-productive.
 You should be able to run the code samples by saving them into a `macros.exs` file and running it with `elixir macros.exs` or `iex macros.exs`.